-Astronomy night classes in our full-dome digital Planetarium are now available for September 2019.
+Astronomy night classes in our full-dome digital Planetarium.
 We'll guide you expertly through the night sky, learning the major constellations as we go, before journeying into space and exploring the vast cosmos.

-This night class is for adults only, and will run on Monday nights 7-9pm, from 2nd September 2019, for four weeks.
-Each 2-hour class will be delivered by Astronomer Steve Owens together with our Planetarium team.
+This night class is for adults-only, and will run on consecutive Monday nights 7-9pm for four weeks (4, 11, 18 and 25 November 2019).
+Each 2-hour class will be delivered by Astronomer Steve Owens together with our planetarium team.

 The topics the course will cover include: